 Firm polling Eagle County residents about Bryant case

-EAGLE, Colo. -- A polling firm has begun interviewing residents about the Kobe Bryant sexual assault case, research that legal experts say could be used by the defense to ask a judge to move the trial to another city.
+EAGLE, Colo. -- A polling firm has begun interviewing residents about the Kobe Bryant sexual assault case, research legal experts say could be used by the defense to ask a judge to move the trial.

-Eagle County Sheriff Joseph Hoy, whose office investigated the case in June and July, was among those interviewed recently, his spokeswoman said.
+Sheriff Joseph Hoy, whose office investigated the case, was among those interviewed, his spokeswoman said.

-Paul Talmey of Talmey-Drake Research & Strategy Inc. in Boulder said Monday his firm was conducting a survey in Eagle County.
-He declined to say who he was working for or whether the activity was connected to the Bryant case.
+Paul Talmey of Talmey-Drake Research & Strategy Inc. confirmed Monday that his firm was conducting a survey in Eagle County, but he wouldn't say who he is working for or whether the poll is connected to the Bryant case.

 Krista Flannigan, a spokeswoman for the district attorney, said prosecutors were not conducting such a survey.
 Attorneys for Bryant did not return a call for comment.

-Among other things, the sheriff was asked how long he has lived in Eagle County -- and whether he had been following the Bryant story in the media.
-Hoy answered the questions, Andree said.
+Among other things, the sheriff was asked how long he has lived in the county and whether he had been following the Bryant story in the media, sheriff's spokesman Kim Andree said.